meilisearch/specifications/text/0118-search-api.md

 `filter` contains a filter expression written as a string or an array of strings.
 It permits to refine search results.

 Attributes used as filter criteria must be added to the `filterableAttributes` list of an index settings.
+See [Filterable Attributes Setting API](0123-filterable-attributes-setting-api.md).

 - 🔴 Sending a value with a different type than `Array of String`(POST), `String`(GET) or `null` for `filter` will return an [invalid_filter](0061-error-format-and-definitions.md#invalid_filter) error.
 - 🔴 Sending an invalid syntax for `filter` will return an [invalid_filter](0061-error-format-and-definitions.md#invalid_filter) error.